2lian/dynamixel_hotplug_ros2_python/README.md

 with hotplug capabilities (motor can be (dis)connected at runtime).
 Commands supported are angular commands with a deltatime specifying the time the motor will take to reach the targeted angle.

-- `multi_controller.py`: Custom python library to control multiple dynamixels connected to the same serial port using velocity profile and bulk read/write serial commands.
-Provides new motor detection functions, bulk read/write for angle and speed, automatically handles unresponsive motors.
-- `u2d2_dyna_controller.py`: Ros2 node (responsible for one single serial port) setting up the above-mentioned controller and ros2 timer for periodic motor scanning; providing ros2 subscribers/publisher as a simple interface.
-  - **[Publisher]** Current angle of the motor
-    - topic: `angle_port_X_mot_Y`
-    - message: `std_msgs/msg/Float64`
-  - **[Subscriber]** Target angle and time to reach the target (using constant speed velocity profile of the dynamixel
-to generate smooth motion)
-    - topic: `set_port_X_mot_Y`
-    - message: `dyna_controller_messages/msg/AngleTime` (target in rad and time in seconds)
-- `angle_remapper.py`: Maps topics of `u2d2_dyna_controller.py` onto other topics (such as leg 3 joint 0, instead of port 2 motor 5)
-using only `std_msgs/msg/Float64` for the target angle and a fix time to reach the target.
-- `multi_port_launch.py`: Launches several nodes, one node per serial port and the remapper, with the corresponding parameters in `launch_settings.py`.

 Youtube demo:

 [![play](https://github.com/hubble14567/dynamixel_hotplug_ros2_python/assets/70491689/f09b3d37-5e9f-4bf2-a7b8-6e3cc826d8ec)](https://youtu.be/wYH8rg-nyjc?si=Y7OECKDYGS__NSSk)